-Selling and marketing expenses were as follows (in thousands):
+MARKETING AND SALES.
+Selling and marketing expenses were as follows:

-THREE MONT ΓHS ENDED MARCH 31,
+THREE MONTHS ENDED MARCH 31,

 2001 2000

+(IN THOU (UNAUI JSANDS) DITED)

-Integra NeuroSciences . , \$ 2,444 505
+Integra NeuroSciences Integra LifeSciences \$4,238 513 \$2,444 505

-Total \$ 4,751 ====== \$ 2,949 ======
+Total \$4,751 \$2,949

-Integra NeuroSciences selling and marketing expenses increased \$1.8 million as compared to the first quarter of 2000 primarily because of the increase in the direct sales force in the United States throughout 2000 and into 2001 from 18 to 44 neurospecialists.
+Integra NeuroSciences selling and marketing expenses increased \$1.8 million as compared to the first quarter of 2000 primarily because of the increase in the size of the direct sales force in the United States throughout 2000 and into 2001 from 18 to 44 neurospecialists.
 Additional increases were related to a distribution facility located in the United Kingdom that was acquired in the NMT Medical, Inc. acquisition.